The Benefits of Bamboo Toothbrushes

 Are you looking to take your oral routine to new, more sustainable heights?

 Purchasing a bamboo toothbrush could be just what the doctor–or should we say dentist–ordered.
 The bamboo toothbrush is becoming increasingly popular these days for eco-minded consumers who want to “green” their lifestyle in every way possible.
 Unlike the plastic toothbrush, which is the most popular type of toothbrush on the market today, bamboo toothbrushes are derived from natural materials, specifically the fast-growing bamboo plant.
-Aside from being something that’s sustainably harvested, bamboo toothbrushes are also 100 percent biodegradable.
+Aside from being something that’s sustainably harvested, these toothbrushes are also 100 percent biodegradable.
 In other words, they don’t just sit in a landfill for hundreds of years as a plastic toothbrush would.

 Estimated Read Time: 4 Minutes